rohitpatil07/tpc-backend-node/README.md

 #To run app in production mode
 yarn start

-#Auto builds have been set at heroku
+#Auto builds have been set at heroku using github actions
 App url https://tpc-node-backend.herokuapp.com/